-The transport of children and luggageis associated with certain risks.
-Many bicycle frames are not suitable for fitting of bicycle racks and child seats.
+Transporting children and luggage is associated with risks.
+Many bicycle frames are not suitable for mounting luggage racks and child seats.

-Only transport your luggagein/on suitable carrying systems.
-These can be bicycle backpacks or bicycle racks that have been approved by the manufacturer.
-Please consult your specialist dealer on this matter.
+Only transport your luggage in/on suitable carrying systems.
+These are bicycle backpacks or luggage carriers approved by the manufacturer.
+Consult your specialist dealer.